MichielCottaar/MCMRSimulator.jl/docs/src/tutorial_julia.md

 readout(1000, simulation, subset=[Subset(inside=true), Subset(inside=false)])
 ```
 Note that we now get two signal outputs.
-The first respresents teh signal within the cylinders, which is very close to number of spins,
+The first respresents the signal within the cylinders, which is very close to number of spins,
 indicating that there has been very little dephasing due to the diffusion weighting inside the cylinders.
 On the other hand, we did lose most of the signal outside of the cylinders.
 All the spins are either inside or outside the cylinders, so in this case the first row is simply the sum of the next two.